-The Secondary School Apprenticeship program involves work experience.
+The Work in Trades program involves work experience.
 With the completion of 480 hours of employment, the student receives credit for 2 Grade 11 courses and 2 Grade 12 courses.
 There is a potential for scholarship funding.
-Interested students should see the Careers Co-ordinator.
+Interested students should see the Careers Coordinator.